 Knowledge is the Key to Fighting Credit Card Transaction Disputes

-The decision to sell products online means learning new terminology, processes and technology, plus the upside and downside of running an eCommerce business.
-One of the first things to develop is an intimate knowledge of the credit card processing system and transaction dispute resolution.
+The decision to sell products online means learning new terminology, processes, and technology.
+Plus, the upside and downside of running an e-commerce business.
+One of the first things to develop is an intimate knowledge of the credit card processing system.
+Also the transaction dispute resolution.

-When issuing banksinitiate chargebacks, five participants play a role in the resolution process:
+When issuing banks initiate chargebacks, so five participants play a role in the resolution process:

-Payment Processor: A company chosen by a merchant to handle their credit and debit card transactions.
+A company selection by a merchant to handle their credit and debit card transactions.

-Successfully fighting a chargeback demands knowledge of the rules and regulations set out by card brands, banks and payment processors, plus chargeback reason codes.
-Each card brand has their own chargeback reason codes, which define the general justification a customer has for filing a chargeback and helps merchants know what documentation is required to validate transactions.
+So, successfully fighting a chargeback demands knowledge of the rules and regulations set out by card brands, banks, and payment processors.
+Also, the chargeback reason codes.
+Each card brand has their own chargeback reason codes.
+This defines the general justification a customer has for filing a chargeback.
+And, helps merchants know what documentation is must validate transactions.

-The key to validating transactions and winning or losing chargeback claims depends on having a broad knowledge of online payment processing and the transaction dispute resolution process.
-To be effective, merchants need to have a specially trained in-house team or to hire an outsourcing agency to handle chargebacks effectively.
+So, the key to validating transactions and winning or losing chargeback claims depends on having a broad knowledge.
+Knowledge of online payment processing and the transaction dispute resolution process.
+To be effective, merchants need to have a specially trained in-house team.
+Or to hire an outsourcing agency to handle chargebacks effectively.